Adversarial Graph Disentanglement: Methodology

 \subsection{Adversarial Learning for Macro-Disentanglement}

-In essence, the goal of disentangled representation learning is to make a specific component be only sensitive to the variation in the corresponding factor, while not affected by the one in other factors~\cite{RDCM}.
-In practice, in addition to the micro-disentanglement mentioned above, there should exist only weak correlation, or strong separability in other words, among component distributions corresponding to different factors.
-To attain the above objective, we propose an adversarial regularizer to achieve macro-disentanglement at component distribution level by explicitly imposing constraints on the interdependence among components.
+In essence, the goal of disentangled representation learning is to make a specific component be only sensitive to the variation in the corresponding factor, while not affected by the one in other factors~\cite{definition_dis, RDCM}.
+In addition to the micro-disentanglement mentioned above, there should exist only weak correlation, or strong separability in other words, among component distributions corresponding to different factors.